yoyoyoju/TIL/java/exceptions.md

 # Exceptions

+### Excpetion
+* type Exception
+    * class Throwable
+        * getMessage() method
+        * printStackTrace() method
+    * Exception extends Throwable
+    * RuntimeException extends Exception
+        * they are not checked by the compiler: unchecked exceptions
+        * compiler does not check to throw, catch and declare
+        * ClassCastException, NullPointerException, etc
+    * compiler checks for everything except RuntimeException
+        * IOException, InterruptedException, etc

 ### handling exceptions
 * when things are not as we expected: throw an exception
 * `NullPointerException`, `IndexOutOfBoundsException`, etc.